Jobs

 • Assist campers with their personal belongings and manage appropriate group space throughout the park.

-• Serve as leader at the pool; counselors will participate during swim time by getting into the water with their campers, and monitor beginning swimmers, but not act as lifeguards.
+• Serve as leader at the pool; counselors will participate during daily swim time by getting into the water with their campers, and monitor beginning swimmers, but not act as lifeguards.

 • Supervise all bathroom visits and pool changing areas.